stakater/application/README.md

   ```

   You can either provide `nameSuffix` which means name added after prefix `<applicationName>-` or static name with `name` of secret.

-  You can specify whether the configmap is mandatory or optional for the pod to start with the `optional: true/false` value.
+  You can specify whether the secret is mandatory or optional for the pod to start with the `optional: true/false` value.

   **Note:** first key after `envFrom` is just used to uniquely identify different objects in `envFrom` block.
 Make sure to keep it unique and relevant.